plasma4/RuntimeFS/README.md

 The Upload Folder button will automatically detect `manifest.enc` to determine the type of encryption used (if any), and requires a folder name to add.
 Then, you can access pages from that folder by inputting the folder name and clicking on the Open button in the Opening and Decrypting section.
 If you updated something within a folder and want to reopen the tab you can press the Sync/Sync and Open buttons; you can export locally stored data with an optional password too.

 ## How do I encrypt files properly?
 The UI is confusing.
 While the files stored in IndexedDB are **not** encrypted in your device, you can encrypt folders while in transit with key generation, which uses AES and RSA to store the key locally.

+**SIMPLE:** Upload folders to device A, then use Export Data... and encrypt with a password.
+Then send that file over and decrypt it on device B.

-If you are trying to get files from device A to RuntimeFS on device B then you can "Generate Key and Copy Public" on device B, send the public key to device A, then "Use Public Key" on device A to encrypt the information.
+**ADVANCED:** If you are trying to get files from device A to RuntimeFS on device B, then you can "Generate Key and Copy Public" on device B, send the public key to device A, then "Use Public Key" on device A to encrypt the information.
+(On device B, a private key will be stored locally, and you can get rid of it by regenerating a new key.)
 Then, send the encrypted folder to device B (perhaps by zipping it), and use Encrypted Upload and select the encrypted folder.
 With this technique, the unencrypted files can only be accessed from device B by JavaScript, which is quite useful!

 A simpler method is to simply use a password (although potentially less secure).
 You can only use a password for local data currently.